The RC finishes first in class after completing the four-hour race virtually trouble-free.

 At this year’s VLN1, I was able to drive the car at its limits from the start line, which has given us a good start ahead of The 24 Hours of Nürburgring.
 After the Japan-side testing, we thought the setup was suitable for the course at Nürburgring but I just didn’t feel that it was ready when I drove it on the actual course.
 Having said that, the finished car handles really well now, thanks to the many tests we were able to conduct here.
 We had a disappointing result last year but, considering the improvement to the vehicle, I am confident that we will achieve great results this year.

-Keisuke Chatani, Chief Engineer (Toyota Motor employee)
+Keisuke Chatani, Vehicle Engineer (Employee of Toyota Motor Corporation)

 We had a virtually trouble-free practice session followed by a win in the actual race.
 More importantly, though, we were able to thoroughly test the vehicle itself and the team.
 While I was pretty nervous because I had no experience of testing vehicles over long periods or actual races, the efforts and progress made by the team in the lead up to the race really paid off in the results.
 However, we must remember our ultimate objective: to apply the test results from this race when competing in The 24 Hours of Nürburgring, and also to apply the skills we learned to the development of production cars.
 Teamwork saved the day when we made mistakes as individuals.
 Now, we must learn from our mistakes and move on.